Dr. John Archer Library: Collections

 Archer’s collection has more than 830,000 monographs, journals and pamphlets; it has approximately 585,000 government publications and more than 900,000 microform material.
 It also has a quickly growing electronic collection.

 Archer Library’s Archives contain almost 16,000 linear metres of holdings and is composed of historical University of Regina materials and private papers with an emphasis on journalism, visual arts and Saskatchewan literature.
 It has 13,000+ maps and plans, 31,500+ photographs and slides.

 Archer’s Special Collections have an emphasis on western Canada and Saskatchewan history; they also collect campus graduate theses.

 History

-The Dr. John Archer Library building was opened in 1967 and designed by Minoru Yamasaki.
-He also designed the other initial buildings on campus and advised on the Wascana Centre Authority in this capacity.
+The Dr. John Archer Library building was officially opened in 1967 and dedicated in 1999.
+It was designed by Minoru Yamasaki, who also designed the other initial buildings on campus and advised on the Wascana Centre Authority in this capacity.
 The library was given more aesthetic treatment by Yamasaki than other buildings.
 It was originally planned to house 200,000 volumes.
 It is the first building on the University’s campus to be named after an individual.
-It was officially opened in 1967 and dedicated in 1999.